iechor/docs/content/guides/use-case/genai-pdf-bot/develop.md

 While all platforms can use any of the previous scenarios, the performance and GPU support may vary.
 You can use the following guidelines to help you choose the appropriate option:
-- Run Ollama in a container if you're on Linux, and using a native installation of the Docker Engine, or Windows 10/11, and using Docker Desktop, you have a CUDA-supported GPU, and your system has at least 8 GB of RAM.
+- Run Ollama in a container if you're on Linux, and using a native installation of the iEchor Engine, or Windows 10/11, and using iEchor Desktop, you have a CUDA-supported GPU, and your system has at least 8 GB of RAM.
 - Run Ollama outside of a container if you're on an Apple silicon Mac.
 - Use OpenAI if the previous two scenarios don't apply to you.